eamon-zhang/apollobetter/README.md

 Introduction
 ------------

-xanaxbetter is a script which automatically transcodes and uploads these files to Apollo.Rip.
+apollobetter is a script which automatically transcodes and uploads these files to Apollo.Rip.

 The following command will scan through every FLAC you have ever downloaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Apollo.Rip -- automatically.

-    $ xanaxbetter
+    $ apollobetter

 Installation
 ------------

-You're going to need to install a few dependencies before using xanaxbetter.
+You're going to need to install a few dependencies before using apollobetter.

 First and foremost, you will need Python 2.7 or newer.